VForged/elysium-docs/docs/node-operator/validator-node.md

 ```
   wget https://github.com/BloxBytes/elysium-docs/blob/316e863d2c73161716fab5318917c40f44a51a1b/subkey/subkey
   ```
-- Once you have setup the subkey go to the downloaded folder and Run the command line to generate peer id and account keys.
+- Once you have setup the subkey go to the downloaded folder and Run the command from command line to generate peer id and account keys.

 ```
 subkey generate-node-key